 Implementation Notes

 Problem 1 – This problem asks students to compare two different ways of using a slope field to obtain graphs of solution: the tip to tail method and what is referred to as the “continuously changing rate of change” method.
-The later of which is associated with an exact solution.
+The latter of which is associated with an exact solution.
 Some suggested discussion questions:

 How do the slopes of the two graphs compare at t = 0?
 Do they share the same slope?
 Does whether or not they share the same slope depend on the increment size of the tip to tail method?